Dhubab

-Dhubab is a small coastal town in the Taiz Governorate of south-western Yemen.
+Dhubab (Note: Also spelt Dubab or Zubab) (Note: ذو باب or ذباب) is a small coastal town in the Taiz Governorate of south-western Yemen.
 It is the seat of Dhubab District.

 History

 During World War I, British patrol vessels shelled Dhubab fort in November 1914.
 They later opened fire on Yakhtul on 8 December 1914, damaging seven or eight dhows moored there.

+The 1915 British military handbook Routes in Arabia described Dubab as a village consisting of a few huts, with very scarce water.
+It listed the village as a stopping point on the camel route from Cheikh Said to Mocha.
+The route followed the telegraph line linking the two settlements.

+In March 2015 it was occupied by Houthi forces.
+On 7 January 2017 the village was returned to the Saudi backed government as part of "Operation Golden Spear".
+On 10 September 2026, the village and district were captured by the Houthis during their offensive.

 Geography

 Dhubab lies on the coast of the Red Sea on a jutting headland, 46.6 kilometres by road south of Mocha and north of Mayyun.

+Economy

+In 2020, the International Committee of the Red Cross (ICRC) reported that residents depended on fishing for their livelihoods.
+Boat maintenance, fuel and equipment absorbed most fishing income, while high fuel prices, inflation and conflict reduced profits.
+Strong seasonal winds made fishing dangerous and, together with low catches, reduced earnings for part of the year.
+The report also described how displacement away from the coast had disrupted fishing families' livelihoods and left them in debt.